Regular wellness exams allow us to evaluate your pet’s general health and become aware of any health problems before they become serious illnesses.

 Every year for a dog or cat is equivalent to five to seven human years, so it is important that your pet receives a wellness exam every 6 months and more often when he enters his senior years.
 Many aspects of your pet’s health can change in a short amount of time, so make sure your pet does not miss even one exam!
 Similar to people, pets need to visit the veterinarian more often as they get older in order to prevent and treat illnesses that come with age.
 Routine blood testing, urinalysis and other tests are recommended for all pets in their “senior years.”

-Your veterinarian will request a complete history of your pet’s health.
+We will request a complete history of your pet’s health.
 Don’t forget to mention any unusual behavior that you have noticed in your pet, including:

 - Excessive drinking of water, panting, scratching or urination